Triton-Robotics-Training/Embedded-Week-0/readme.md

 - The recommended option is dual booting, a tutorial to do so can be found here:
   [How to Dual Boot Any Linux Distribution With Windows – and Get Rid of It When You Need To](https://www.freecodecamp.org/news/how-to-dual-boot-any-linux-distribution-with-windows/)

+- A member has successfully been able to accomplish this in VMWare, so if thats a route you want to go, it's viable.

-- It is also possible to complete the following steps on Windows or Mac, however they are less documented and are more likely to sporadically stop working.
+- It is also possible to complete the following steps on Mac, however they are less documented and are more likely to sporadically stop working, but many members are currently doing so, so theres a good support group.

-If you would like to test on an actual board, you can buy one for like 15 bucks [here](https://www.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F446RE?qs=PRtH0mD6DWYnuBoPSlbRCA%3D%3D), else you can run example code in the [ARM mbed Simulator](http://195.130.59.221/).
+You can run example code in the [ARM mbed Simulator](http://195.130.59.221/).
 One thing to keep in mind with the simulator is that this is an older version of mbed.
 While most things are the same, sleep commands and other timing, threading, interrupt related things may be different in syntax when you transition to a real board.

 ### Setup steps